-To extend the life of all of our products as long as possible, starting Fall 2018 we will be offering a re-dyeing service from our headquarters at a reasonable cost.
-Please get in touch at email@example.com for more information.
+To extend the life of all of our products as long as possible, we offer an indigo re-dyeing service from our headquarters at a reasonable cost.
+Please get in touch at firstname.lastname@example.org for more information.

 Authentic indigo dye is fixed to garments through a fermentation process.
 This fermentation process involves plant decay, decomposition, and actively-monitored live cultures to ensure that the proper levels of bacteria are maintained to assist in the fixing of dye to each garment.
 It’s an olfactory wonderland or act of aggression, depending on who you ask.
 Either way, the smell is eliminated after the first couple of washes.

 Starting Summer 2018, we will be making undyed, unbleached t-shirts with our organic cotton as the most basic IOAN tee.
 We don't want to continue to waste resources and create pollution to bleach something that is originally perfect.